 If you are self-employed and your spouse helps out with general administration, or any other role, it is quite legitimate to pay your spouse a salary.

-However, there are a few rules that need to be followed, such as how much to pay your spouse and have evidence that the payments were made during the year.
+However, there are a few rules that need to be followed, such as how much to pay your spouse and to keep evidence that the payments were made during the year.

-Sole traders with higher rate tax liabilities will benefit significantly from this arrangement and further tax savings could be made by setting up an employer pension scheme.
+Sole traders with higher rate tax liabilities will benefit significantly from this arrangement if their spouse is a non taxpayer or lower rate taxpayer, and further tax savings could be made by making pension contributions.